 Unidentified man in photo is a suspect in the double homicide of two Indiana girls

-The man who was photographed on a nature trail around the same time two Indiana girls disappeared is now the primary suspect in their murder, according to th... -- Canadian police intercepted 22 people overnight near Emerson, Manitoba, for illegally crossing the border, according to police.
 The small town of Emerso...
 A key corporate leader in the grain trade told analysts this week he doesn't think Mexico would start heavily buying corn from South America simply because the U.S. offers a b...
-COLUMBUS, Ohio Tai Webster scored 17 points and Nebraska rallied in the last minute to edge Ohio State 58-57 on Saturday.
+The Scottsbluff boys basketball team closed out regular season play on Saturday at South Dakota School of Mines with an 86-64 win against Rapid City Central.
+Scottsbluff cl... -- New England Patriots wide receiver Michael Floyd plead guilty to extreme DUI on Thursday and was sentenced to jail.

 Add your comments below